tanhakabir/WW84-Python-Lessons/site/quiz/basics.md

 <img width="960" alt="buzzif" src="https://user-images.githubusercontent.com/12758612/86061354-7fd88100-ba1b-11ea-8924-628bef524305.png">

+### Booleans (extra)
+The Python puts a special meaning on the words True and False, and calls them “boolean” values.
+It turns out that booleans are studied in computer science (and philosophy!) and there is an entire subject called “boolean logic.”
+You might be comfortable with “arithmetic,” where numbers are operated on to produce other numbers; 1 + 2 is 3.
+The operands are the numbers 1 and 2, and the operator is the addition operator.
+In boolean logic, boolean values (True or False) are operated on to produce other boolean values.
+We might say, “if it is cold outside AND it is raining, grab a parka.”
+Then both conditions must be met (must be True) for us to grab a parka.
+Here the operands are whether or not it is cold outside and whether or not it is raining; the AND operator

+---

 Now that we have the handle on some of the basics, let's move on to making the quiz!

 ### [**Next step**](quiz.md)